This Moment (not the EP)

 "Is the idea of living in the present a form of escapism?"

 My answer would be, "Maybe."
 One can easily become lost in the fleeting and ephemeral "moment."
 That could explain why it is so successful in the immediate calming of anxiety for people whose worries come from heavy contemplation of the future or past.
-The issue is, both the future and past exist.
+The issue is both the future and past exist.
 And if the present is the point where they both exist simultaneously, creating the idea of the present as something different, or absent of each is a retelling of facts.

 On the other hand, one of the strongest arguments for "living in the moment" is its ability to inspire action.
-If the past can't prevent you from doing in this moment and the future holds no tangible response to your action, one is more compelled to do things they may not otherwise.
+If the past can't prevent you from doing in this moment and the future holds no tangible response to your action, one is more compelled to do things she may not otherwise.

 I don't really know how far my mind is going to process this from here, especially because time itself is a strange and abstract concept that is was constructed to explain things rather than define them, but for now I think I've come to understand the present as a fleeting mirage.
 I still find merit in living in the moment and being present, but I think it's an event rather than a continual way of living life.
 For example, taking time out of your day to "be present" as a way of managing stress is good use.
 Spending time with loved ones requires presence.
 I think the concept of living in the moment may be a tool for stopping time when time is moving too fast for us to catch our breaths.